muhammadtahakhan/todo_list-angualr2-/README.md

-Todo app using bootatrap and angualr2 with Rxjs
+Todo app using bootatrap and angualr2 with Rxjs, REDUX